 #7 – What should you pay for a VA?

-You want to make sure you get a fair rate for your virtual assistant.
+You want to make sure you get a fair rate for the virtual assistant you hire.
 On that note, you also don’t want to hire someone so cheap as to hurt both your business and your relationship with someone who is working for peanuts in your company.

-Depending on where your virtual assistant resides should depend on how much their salary/rate should be.
+Where the virtual assistant resides should affect how much their salary/rate should be.
 There are many calculators for finding this out and here’s one you can use which will help you determine the virtual assistant salary.

 Remember, if you pay someone what they think they’re worth they will be happy and motivated to work long and loyal hours for your company.
 However, if you try to get what you can out of them without any regard to them personally, you’re setting yourself up for failure.